 Public Art Exhibit Project

 Current Status: Bear Street Mall exhibition (When I Close My Eyes) has been installed for the intended project length.
 The Community Art Committee are in the process of determining next steps for the piece and the space.
-Banff Town Hall exhibition: Raven #2 was exhibited 2013 to 2014; Stuff Animals exhibit was extended to July 2017 as it was temporarily removed during its display because of hardware failure; Love is Touching Souls will be exhibited from July 2017 until end of 2018.
+Banff Town Hall exhibition: Raven #2 was exhibited 2013-2014; Stuff Animals exhibit was extended to July 2017 as it was temporarily removed during its display because of hardware failure; Love is Touching Souls was exhibited from July 2017 until end of 2018.
 As the project is now complete, the piece has been removed and the wall repaired.

 River Ribbon Public Art Project

 Current Status: River Ribbon was installed in December 2017.
 The Community Art Committee are currently working on a plaque for the piece.

-Recreation Program and Facilities Software
+Recreation Program & Facilities Software

-Project description and goals: The previous booking and registrations software is obsolete and servicing expired in 2017, resulting in need to purchase new software.
+Project description & goals: The previous booking and registrations software is obsolete and servicing expired in 2017, resulting in need to purchase new software.
 Procurement process was undertaken and BookKing was selected in spring of 2017.
 Improved reporting, online registration and payment and mobile point of sale and membership registrations (i.e. tablets for scanning membership cards at community classes, drop–in sports, etc.) identified as key features.

-Signage and Wayfinding Master Plan
+Signage & Wayfinding Master Plan

 Current Status: The entrance sign on Norquay Road and a digital message sign to be located by the hospital are complete.
-Discussions with Parks Canada on the location of the entrance and digital message signs on Banff Avenue (east entrance) are ongoing.
+Discussions with Parks Canada regarding the location of the entrance and digital message signs on Banff Avenue (east entrance) are ongoing.